nicolas-ferrada/mycustomnotes_website/README.md

 Not being able to distinguish between a learning project and a real-world project cost me a lot of time in building an application with weak foundations.

-Most importantly, I've learned a lot during this year-long project, and I'm confident that I won't repeat the mistakes I've made.
+Most importantly, I've learned a lot during this year-long project, and I know that same mistakes won't be repeated.
 However, I would definitely not recommend using a learning project to create a final product.

 ## Major known issues
 The software foundations are inconsistent since started as a tutorial project, and good practices were not developed from the start.
 This has made the project unsustainable for the long term, mainly because:

 #### **State management**
-After a lot of coding, I believed I would finish the project within a few months, I decided that refactoring the existing code would be a waste of time.
+After a lot of coding, I believed I would finish the project within a few months.
+I decided that refactoring the existing code to add a solid state management approach would be a waste of time.
 This turned out to be a poor decision and is the primary reason why the project lacks scalability.

 #### **Boilerplate code**
 There is a significant amount of boilerplate code.
 This is primarily due to the absence of a clear state management system.